lakshma/lakshma.github.io/_posts/2015-05-07-about-state-in-web-app.md

 If we host a database server in the network which all the server boxes can access, we can get around this problem.
 Great.
 Are we ok now ?
 Wait

 * Did you realize that by doing so, we introduced a **_single point of failure_** in this architecture ?
 Indeed, we did.
 * Shall we improve the performance by introducing **_caching_** and offloading the requests to cache if available ?
 Not at all.
-Cache & State doesn't go well.
+Cache & State don't go hand in hand.
 When you have a state you can't cache.
 To be able to cache, the fundamental requirement is that thing to be _idempotent_.

 Lets redesign,